Erica James

 Erica James (born 1960) is a British writer of twenty-four best-selling romance novels.
 In 2006, her novel Gardens of Delight won the Romantic Novel of the Year Award from the Romantic Novelists' Association., having been short-listed four times previously.

-James has an international following and has been translated into thirteen languages, with the Norwegian edition of Summer at the Lake, ‘Alt i et Oyeblikk’, being a No.1 best-seller there.
+James has an international following and has been translated into thirteen languages, with the Norwegian edition of Summer at the Lake, ‘Alt i et Oyeblikk’, being recognized as a No.1 bestseller in Norway.

 Biography

 Born in 1960 in Surrey, England, she grew up on Hayling Island, Hampshire.
-Divorced, she has two grown-up sons, Edward and Samuel, and two grandchildren.
+Currently divorced, she has two grown-up sons, Edward and Samuel, and two grandchildren.
 She lives in Suffolk.

-She began writing after attending a creative writing course with the Arvon Foundation and had her first novel, ‘A Breath of Fresh Air’ published in 1996, reaching the Sunday Times best-seller list that year.
+She began writing after attending a creative writing course with the Arvon Foundation and had her first novel, ‘A Breath of Fresh Air’ published in 1996, reaching the Sunday Times bestseller list on the same year.

 As of 2022, she has sold in excess of five million copies of her novels.